Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 - message transfer protocols (for example, https)

-Please note that some tax authorities in other member states may not accept invoicing where the authenticity of the origin and integrity of the invoice data are guaranteed using these means.
+Please note that some tax authorities in EU member states may not accept invoicing where the authenticity of the origin and integrity of the invoice data are guaranteed using these means.
 If your customers will not be able to use your invoices as evidence that you have made a taxable supply to them, they may not be willing to do business with you.

 4.6 VAT compliant systems